Vu-Qu-Huy/Basic-MIPS-math/README.md

 # Basic-MIPS-math
-2 Inputs to printing the higher number
+2 Inputs to print the higher number
 With some basic maths like adding, subtracting, multiplying and dividing